R&D Tax Credit Studies | Accelerate Tax & Business Services

 Nexus Requirements

 The IRS ATG emphasizes that taxpayers must establish a direct connection between Qualified Research Expenses (QREs) and specific business components.
 Per Eustace v.
 Commissioner (T.C.
-Memo 2001-66), taxpayers must "tie salaries to qualified activities at the subcomponent level."
+Memo 2001-66), taxpayers must tie salaries to qualified activities at the subcomponent level.

 • Project-based tracking preferred over cost center approaches